 - The Pilgrim Press collects your information when you make a purchase; when you provide consent; for purposes that are required by law; and for the purposes of responding to requests by the government, a court of law, or law enforcement authorities conducting an investigation.

-The UCC uses your information to present our website and its contents to you; to communicate with you via emails to which you subscribe; to fulfill contracts, in particular, facilitating and processing purchases and related transactions; and where it is necessary to fulfill the UCC’s legitimate interests, which include operating our website; providing information and goods and services described on our website; verifying your identity; determining how to improve our website; and responding to your questions and comments.
+We use your information to present our website and its contents to you; to communicate with you via emails to which you subscribe; to fulfill contracts (in particular, facilitating and processing purchases and related transactions); and where it is necessary to fulfill The Pilgrim Press’ legitimate interests, which include operating our website; providing information and goods and services described on our website; verifying your identity; determining how to improve our website; and responding to your questions and comments.

-The UCC retains your personal information for as long as necessary to provide the services to you and to comply with legal obligations.
-You can obtain a copy of the personal information maintained by the UCC by clicking here.
-You can modify or request that the UCC delete your personal information by logging in here; however, the UCC will retain information as is necessary for the UCC’s legitimate business interests.
-If you are unable to access your data by clicking the links in the previous statements, please send an email to firstname.lastname@example.org.
-If you have questions about the UCC’s privacy practices, please contact Heather E. Kimmel at email@example.com.
+The Pilgrim Press retains your personal information for as long as necessary to provide the services to you and to comply with legal obligations.
+You can obtain a copy of the personal information maintained by The Pilgrim Press by clicking here.
+You can modify or request that we delete your personal information by logging in here; however, we will retain information as is necessary for our legitimate business interests.
+(If you are unable to access your data by clicking the link, or if you have questions about our privacy practices, please send an email to firstname.lastname@example.org.)

 Please notifyus if you believe that any of your intellectual property rights have been infringed.
 Pursuant to Section 512 of the Copyright Act (“DMCA”), we designate the following individual as our agent for receipt of notifications of claimed infringement:

 United Church of Christ

 Cleveland, OH 44114.